 Fig. 4.
 CVs of 1×10−3 mol dm–3 K4[Fe(CN)6] at conventional GCPE (thick), SPGCE (thin) and SPGCPE (dashed line) A, and conventional CPE (thick), SPCE (thin) and SPCPE (dashed line) B. Measured in 0.1 mol dm–3 KCl and 0.01 mol dm–3 HCl at scan rate 50 mV s-1.

 To compare electrochemical behavior of the developed screen-printed CPEs with their conventional analogues, measurements in [Fe(CN)6]3-/[Fe(CN)6]4- were preferred.27 It is evident that conventional paste-based sensors (both CPE and GCPE) provide better analytical data than their screen-printed analogues.
 In Table I, the values of peak separation potential (ΔEp) are presented.
-These values of all working electrodes were higher than 59 mV expected for Nernstian one electron transfer.
+These values for all working electrodes were higher than 59 mV expected for Nernstian one electron transfer.
 It should be stated that the results obtained are typical for heterogeneous electrode materials.
 It is caused by slower kinetics of partial electrode reactions due to presence of hydrophobic PO.
 Fortunately, the ratio of cathodic/anodic peak current responses |Ired/ Iox| was always close to 1.

 Table I. Comparison of various carbon electrodes at [Fe(CN)6]4-/ Fe(CN)6]3- redox couple